travis-ci/docs-travis-ci-com/user/enterprise/installation.md

 The Travis CI Enterprise Platform handles licensing, coordinates worker processes, and maintains the Enterprise user and admin dashboard.
 It must be installed on it's own machine instance, separate from that of the Travis CI Enterprise worker.
-We recommend using AWS' `c3.2xlarge` instance running Ubuntu 14.04 LTS as the underlying operating system.
+We recommend using AWS' `c4.2xlarge` instance running Ubuntu 14.04 LTS or 16.04 LTS (beta) as the underlying operating system.

 ### Create a Travis CI Platform Security Group